Gruja99/Tasks-typescript-nodejs-mongo-/README.md

 **Directions**

 - Task should be completed using [ExpressJS](https://expressjs.com/), [Typescript](https://www.typescriptlang.org/) and [MongoDB](https://www.mongodb.com/) as a database.
-- It is not required for the API to be secure.
-This means that users do not need to login to access the API resources (everything is public), but it will be highly appreciated if good security mechanism is provided.
+- Required for the API to be secure.